dotnet/aspnetcore/README.md

 Now that you have KVM setup you can install the latest version of the runtime by running the following command: ```kvm upgrade```

 This command will download the specified version of the K Runtime Environment (KRE), and put it on your user profile ready to use.
-You are now ready to start using ASP.NET vNext!
+You are now ready to start using ASP.NET 5!

 ## Samples